gtrdp/masters-thesis-guntur/LogBook/01-september.md

 				Error -16 likely means your card was set back to station mode by something.

+		- Complete error message:

+				Your kernel supports rfkill but you don't have rfkill installed.
+				To ensure devices are unblocked you must install rfkill.

+				Found 4 processes that could cause trouble.
+				If airodump-ng, aireplay-ng or airtun-ng stops working after a short period of time, you may want to run 'airmon-ng check kill'

+				  PID Name
+				  387 dhcpcd
+				  393 avahi-daemon
+				  405 avahi-daemon
+				  469 wpa_supplicant

+				PHY	Interface	Driver		Chipset

+				phy0	wlan0		rt2800usb	Ralink Technology, Corp.
+RT5370

+				Failed to set wlan0mon up using ip

+				Error setting channel: command failed: Device or resource busy (-16) Error -16 likely means your card was set back to station mode by something.
+				Removing non-monitor wlan0mon interface...

+				WARNING: unable to start monitor mode, please run "airmon-ng check kill"

 	- Learn how TCP Dump works.
 		- Study the structure of TCP dump logs.
 	- Read literature about counting crowd using microphone.